pcdavies/kubernetes-tutorial/README.md

 ### **Step 8**: Configure Kubernetes Master - Run **ONLY on kmaster** image

-- As sudo, start the kubernetes cluster. **Note**: We will be using a Flannel network, so we are using 10.244.0.0/16 for the pod-network-cidr. **Replace \<ip-address-of-kmaster-vm\>** with your kmaster's host address.
+- As sudo, start the kubernetes cluster. **Note**: We will be using a Flannel network, so we are using 10.244.0.0/16 for the pod-network-cidr, and this address does not need to be changed.
+However, **Replace** the text (`REPLACE-WITH-kmaster-IPADDRESS`) with your kmaster's host address.

     ```
     sudo su
-    kubeadm init --apiserver-advertise-address=<ip-address-of-kmaster-vm> --pod-network-cidr=10.244.0.0/16
+    kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=REPLACE-WITH-kmaster-IPADDRESS
     ```

     ![](images/img27.png)